If you haven't yet read the introduction to Classes, here it is: VB .NET Classes and Objects.

 - From the drop down menu, click Add Class

-- You'll get this dialogue box popping up in version 2008:
+- You'll get this dialogue box popping up:

 The Class Template on the right will already be selected.
 The thing you need to change is the Name at the bottom.
 The default Name is Class1.vb.
 This is not terribly descriptive, and you'll have great problems working out what this class does, a few months down the line.